-The required elements for local Perkins plans are integrated into the new Perkins eGrant application, enabling consortia to file their local plans and request Perkins funds through one electronic submission.
+The required elements for local Perkins plans are integrated into the Perkins eGrant application, enabling consortia to file their local plans and request Perkins funds through one electronic submission.
 Fiscal agents apply to the agency for security clearance to submit a consortium application, and are provided a user name, password, and electronic signature.
 Districts must also submit information regarding their decision to participate in a specific consortium.
 TEA program staff review the consortium applications and, as needed, request additional information or clarification from the fiscal agent.
 The application contains text fields where TEA staff may include negotiation notes or comments about the consortium application and plan.
-When the information submitted by the fiscal agent is satisfactory to CTE program staff, the application is then reviewed and approved by Division of Formula Funding staff.
-The Commissioner of Education or the Chief Deputy Commissioner must provide final approval of the application, and their electronic signature appears on the Notice of Grant Award that is available electronically to the district.
-The new Perkins eGrant Application/Plan provides more guidance to districts for meeting the Perkins IV requirements and focusing on continuous program improvement.
-Information about the application and supporting documentation may be viewed at http://www.tea.state.tx.us/opge/formfund/carlperkins/.
+When CTE program staff are satisfied with the information the fiscal agent has submitted, Division of Formula Funding staff then review and approve the application.
+The Commissioner of Education or the Chief Deputy Commissioner must provide final approval of the application, and their electronic signature appears on the Notice of Grant Award (NOGA) that is available electronically to the district.
+The Perkins eGrant Application/Plan provides more guidance to districts for meeting the Perkins IV requirements and focusing on continuous program improvement.
+Information about the application and supporting documentation area available at http://burleson.tea.state.tx.us/GrantOpportunities/forms/GrantProgramSearch.aspx.